Talent Agent in Toronto, Ontario, Canada

 Despite her success, Jennifer decided to pair her business acumen, writing skills, and knowledge she gained while serving as her own agent for nearly nine years, to help address the disparity in access to talent agent representation among the BIPOC writing and directing community in Canada.

-In 2021, Jennifer launched META Talent Agency, the first Black-owned film & TV literary talent agency in Canada, to help serve BIPOC writers and writer/directors.
+In 2021, Jennifer launched META Talent Agency, becoming Canada's first Black film & TV literary agent and the founder of Canada's first Black-owned film & TV literary talent agency.
+Jennifer's mission is to help serve BIPOC writers and directors.